FEAScript/FEAScript-core/CONTRIBUTING.md

 All files in the FEAScript-core codebase should follow this structure:

-1. Banner: All files start with the FEAScript ASCII art banner
+1. Banner: All files start with the FEAScript banner
 2. Imports:
     - External imports first, alphabetically ordered
     - Internal imports next, grouped by module/folder